 Take control of the situation by using a household budget.
 It will help you keep track of expenses, investments, savings and spending.
-MoneyTalksNews recommends You Need a Budget (YNAB), a budget app that costs $12 monthly or $84 annually.
-You can try it free for 34 days and get a full refund if dissatisfied.
+We recommend YNAB (You Need A Budget), a budget app that offers a free 34-day trial.

 5. Find a side hustle

-Look for part-time jobs at Flexjobs and Fiverr, a freelancer marketplace.
-If you have expertise in a field, another route to adding income is to become a JustAnswer expert, delivering quick answers for readers in certain areas — computer electronics, homework, finance, heavy equipment and appliance and home improvement are a few.
+If you have expertise in a field, another route to adding income is to become a JustAnswer expert, delivering quick answers for readers in certain areas — computer electronics, homework, finance, heavy equipment, appliance repair and home improvement are a few.

 6. Consolidate debt

 Owing money on credit cards is a tough psychological and financial burden.
-We have solid advice on how to start chipping away at it.
+At our Solutions Center, we can help you find solid advice about how to start chipping away at that debt.

-Money Talks News’ Solutions Center has more resources and help.
-You can find a credit counselor to help consolidate your debts into one monthly payment, drastically lowering interest rates and eliminating further penalties and fees.
+Soon, you may be consolidating your debts into one monthly payment, drastically lowering your interest rates and eliminating further penalties and fees.

 7. Cut your spending on car insurance